Bushido-brown/ES6Awsomebooks/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps: clone the repository to your local machine

 ### Prerequisites

-### Setup
+### clone the repository to your local machine

 ### Install